Technologist Resources to Continue Your Education

-The Sleep Technologist Practice Exams is a program to help sleep technologists prepare for their registration exams.
+The Sleep Qs: Tech Review is a program to help Sleep Technologists prepare for their registration exams.
 The program allows the learner to create/customize practice exams to help them build their knowledge and confidence.
-Questions can be randomly pulled from a question bank of over 200 questions, creating as many practice exams as needed.
+Questions can be randomly pulled from a question bank of over 350 questions, creating as many practice exams as needed.
 The learner has a choice to take these exams in either a review mode, where feedback and rationales are given after every question, or a test mode that simulates an actual testing format.
 CEC or CME is not offered for this product.

 SRBD in Pediatric Genetic & Craniofacial Syndromes On-Demand

 In this interactive module, technologists will discover the differences between the adult and pediatric airways and explore the pathophysiology of pediatric, genetic & craniofacial syndromes.
 Discover tips and tricks on how to handle the unique PSG hook up involving patients with Down Syndrome, Achondroplasia, Prader Willi, Pierre Robin and various craniosynostosis.

 Sleep Related Breathing Disorders: Diagnostics and Titration Protocols eLearning Series